Doctrinally Sound and Intellectually Stimulating Start Your Journey

 A chaplain acts as a spiritual bridge and minister of presence in an environment where people cannot easily access a pastor.
 Graduates with additional certifications can serve as:

-• Corporate Chaplains: Providing confidential spiritual care, crisis intervention, and family support to employees in high-stress business environments, linking faith to workplace ethics and personal well-being.
+• Corporate Chaplains: Providing confidential spiritual care, crisis intervention, and family support to employees in high-stress business environments.

-• Correctional Chaplains: Ministering to the incarcerated population and staff in prisons and jails, offering hope, counseling, and spiritual programming in a context of profound isolation and rehabilitation.
+• Correctional Chaplains: Ministering to the incarcerated population and staff in prisons and jails, offering hope, counseling, and spiritual programming.

-• University Chaplains: Serving faculty, staff, and students on college campuses, facilitating interfaith dialogue, providing pastoral guidance during academic or personal crises, and fostering spiritual formation.
+• University Chaplains: Serving faculty, staff, and students on college campuses, facilitating interfaith dialogue, providing pastoral guidance, and fostering spiritual formation.

 Global Development and Intercultural Advocacy